cosminseceleanu/tutorials/elastic-apm-java/docs/index.md

 All services used in this tutorial will run as docker containers.
 Our purpose is to monitor performance for Java applications, so we will have some containers with Spring Boot application.
 These applications will be profiled by a java agent provided by Elastic.

 The java agent will collect and send metrics to the APM server and then the APM server will transform this metrics and in the will send them to the Elasticsearch.
-Once metrics are stored in Elasticsearch, you can explore your application performance with Kibana.
-The Kibana has built-in dashboards for logs received from APM servers, this dashboard can be found under the "APM" tab.
+Once metrics are stored in Elasticsearch, you can explore your application performance by using Kibana built-in APM dashboards which can be found under the "APM" tab.

 ![alt-test](./images/arhitecture.png)